apache/spark/docs/sql-programming-guide.md

 defines the schema of the table.
 The names of the arguments to the case class are read using reflection and become the names of the columns.
 Case classes can also be nested or contain complex types such as Sequences or Arrays.
 This RDD can be implicitly converted to a SchemaRDD and then be registered as a table.
-Tables can used in subsequent SQL statements.
+Tables can be used in subsequent SQL statements.

 {% highlight scala %}
 val sqlContext = new org.apache.spark.sql.SQLContext(sc)